Galene is a videoconferencing server that is easy to deploy and requires moderate server resources. It is described at https://galene.org.

 This defines a group with the operator (administrator) username

-In order to allow password login for ordinary users, add a list of
+In order to allow password login for ordinary users, add password

 :